-Director of Training: Carisa Perry-Parrish, Ph.D
+Director of Training: Erika Chiappini, Ph.D.

 The Pediatric Medical Psychology Program at Johns Hopkins is expecting at least 1 opening for a 1-year postdoctoral fellowship.
 We may have an opening for a second position, but will not know until the fall.
 We will update our posting accordingly.
-Interested applicants must complete all requirements for a doctorate in child clinical, pediatric, counseling, or school psychology prior to the start date of August 1, 2018 (earlier start dates will be considered).
-Review of applications will begin December 4, 2017.
+Interested applicants must complete all requirements for a doctorate in child clinical, pediatric, counseling, or school psychology prior to the start date of August 1, 2023 (later start dates will be considered).
+Review of applications will begin December 1, 2022.
 We expect to host interviews on Fridays in January 2023 in-person and virtually (depending on preference/availability/COVID regulations).
-We will follow APPIC recommendations guidelines for the selection and application process, and we will adhere to the Uniform Notification Date.
+We will follow APPIC guidelines for the selection and application process, and we will adhere to the Common Hold Date.
 We encourage all applicants to carefully review the APPIC guidelines as well.
-Only applications submitted electronically through the APPA-CAS system will be considered (located at https://www.appic.org/AAPI-APPA), and timely submission of materials is encouraged.
-Please direct inquiries to Carisa Perry-Parrish, Ph.D., Director of Training, via email: firstname.lastname@example.org (please note “Fellowship Application Question – [Your Name]” in the subject line to minimize overlooked emails).
+Only applications submitted electronically through the APPA-CAS system will be considered (located at https://www.appic.org/Postdocs/APPA-CAS-Postdoc-Application-Information), and timely submission of materials is encouraged.
+Please direct inquiries to Erika Chiappini, Ph.D., Director of Training, via email: firstname.lastname@example.org (please note “Fellowship Application Question – [Your Name]” in the subject line to minimize overlooked emails).
 Submission of incomplete materials may result in delayed review.
 We do not require transcripts for the interview process but will require them for degree verification once accepted to the fellowship.

 About the area: Johns Hopkins is located on the downtown medical campus in Baltimore, Maryland.
 Baltimore is located near the Chesapeake Bay and within driving distance of several beaches in Maryland, Virginia, and Delaware.
 Founded in 1729, Baltimore is the second largest seaport in the Mid-Atlantic United States.
 Baltimore's Inner Harbor was once the second leading port of entry for immigrants to the United States and is now home to restaurants, shopping, and outdoor entertainment.
-Baltimore is known for its neighborhoods throughout the city (Fells Point, Canton, Mt Vernon, Federal Hill, Patterson Park, Mt Washington, Hampden) with many unique restaurants and local attractions.
+Baltimore is known for its neighborhoods throughout the city (Fells Point, Canton, Mt Vernon, Charles Village, Federal Hill, Patterson Park, Mt Washington, Hampden) with many unique restaurants and local attractions.
 Johns Hopkins Hospital and Johns Hopkins University serve as the city's top two employers.
 Over 620,000 residents count Baltimore as home, with approximately 2.7 million residents living in the Baltimore Metropolitan Area.
 Baltimore is conveniently located near several major mid-Atlantic cities, including Washington, DC and Philadelphia.
-Learn more about Living in Baltimore